Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ## Building Applications

 While many users find the Excel environment natural, many will also require features that are not directly supported by our core models and pipelines.
+BI Applications will necessitate ETL jobs sending the data to other applications.

+First, we will address the case of integrating the services into an application.
 Whether you are building a customer-specific user interface in Excel or another application, you will want to call the web services.
 We first give an detailing example of calling the Elasticity web service from Excel and describe its inputs and outputs.
 The other services operate analogously.

+Then we will describe the ADF pipeline and the datasets in the storage account;
+it should help you consume the output in custom BI applications.

 ### Elasticity service from Excel
 You can inspect the elasticities of every product by navigating to the "Elasticities" tab of the